anthonykim0222/cyclistic-bike-share-analysis/README.md

 Cyclistic should advertise annual membership discounts or limited-time offers during peak casual-use periods, usually on weekends and during high-ridership summer months.
 Weekend rides account for **37.87%** of casual rider activity compared with **23.41%** of member activity and show strong seasonal variation with casual rides rising from about 25K in January to 358K in July.

 Cyclistic could show an in-app message after a casual weekend ride that reads the following: **"Enjoying Cyclistic?
 Save on future rides by becoming an annual member.
-Join today and receive 20% off your first year.”**
+Join today and receive a limited-time discount on your first year.”**

 ### 2. Market Membership Around Repeat/Routine Transportation, Not Just Recreation